 So there's this odd poem, that I probably found in Walter de la Mare's Come Hither, which is itself an odd book, called From the Day-book of a Forgotten Prince.
 That link takes you to the poem as I remember it.
 But someone has it archived with a bunch of Jean Starr Untermeyer's other poems, and there I find the following variant reading:

-And treasure that used to be laid at his feet.
+He roars out a song in a voice that is sweet-- Of grandeur that's gone, rare viands to eat, And treasure that used to be laid at his feet.

-And held at the throat by a twisted old thorn.
+He picks up his phone, faded, wrinkled and torn, Though banded in ermine, moth-eaten and worn, And held at the throat by a twisted old thorn.